danjwilko/danjwilko/README.md

 ### 💡 About Me

-I'm currently transitioning from a hands-on technical background into a career in **cybersecurity** and **software development**.
+I'm transitioning from a hands-on technical background into a career in **cybersecurity** and **software development**.
 Over the past few years, I’ve studied and built skills across:

 - 🧠 Algorithms, data structures, and object-oriented programming (Python, Java)
 - 🌐 Web development (HTML, CSS, JavaScript, React, Svelte, Tailwind CSS)